pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 and convert it to Singularity format.
 Examples are given below showing how to convert containers.

 There are many containers for AI/BD applications already installed on Bridges-2 in directory `/ocean/containers/ngc`.
-These are alrady in Singularity format and ready to use.
-You can use one of these containers or create your own.
+These are already in Singularity format and ready to use.
+You can use one of these containers or you can create a container of your own.

 ###
 <table>